In these turbulent times, we can’t escape the news about Covid-19 – better known as Coronavirus.

-It’s something that dominates our newsfeeds and TVs – holidays have been cancelled, Italy is on lockdown, and countries all around Europe are enacting their own plans to combat this viral threat.
+It’s something that dominates our newsfeeds and TVs – holidays have been canceled, Italy is on lockdown, and countries all around Europe are enacting their own plans to combat this viral threat.

 The World Health Organization (WHO) announced in early March 2020 that the virus was now at a Pandemic stage across the world.

 But what exactly does that mean?
-And how is a Pandemic different to an Outbreak or an Epidemic?
+And how is a Pandemic different from an Outbreak or an Epidemic?

 Surprisingly the definition of each word isn’t exactly a scientific term that’s tied to cold, hard, quantifiable data – rather they’re words with both scientific and political connotations that link to a whole bunch of different factors.